-An applicant is required to provide a plan to restore the natural characteristics of the site to the extent practicable by describing the facilities to be removed.
-The plan should include; a proposed decommissioning schedule; a description of removal and containment methods; description of site clearance activities; plans for transporting and recycling, reusing, or disposing of the removed facilities; a description of those resources, conditions, and activities that could be affected by or could affect the proposed decommissioning activities; results of any recent biological surveys conducted in the vicinity of the structure and recent observations of marine mammals at the structure site; mitigation measures to protect archaeological and sensitive biological features during removal activities; and a statement as to the methods that will be used to survey the area after removal to determine any effects on marine life.
-A decommissioning plan should identify how the project owner will restore the site to the natural condition that existed prior to the development of the site, to the extent practicable.
+An applicant is required to provide a plan describing the facilities to be removed.
+The plan should include; a proposed decommissioning schedule; a description of removal and containment methods; description of site clearance activities; plans for transporting and disposing of the removed facilities; a description of those resources, conditions, and activities that could be affected by or could affect the proposed decommissioning activities; results of any recent biological surveys conducted in the vicinity of the structure and recent observations of marine mammals at the structure site; mitigation measures to protect archaeological and sensitive biological features during removal activities; and a statement as to the methods that will be used to survey the area after removal to determine any effects on marine life.
+A decommissioning plan should identify how the site will be restored to the natural condition that existed prior to the development of the site, to the extent practicable.